PierreZ/pierrezemb.fr/content/posts/acid-transactions/index.md

 ### Isolation by the theory

-The SQL standard defines four isolation levels that can be sum-up like this:
+The SQL standard defines four isolation levels: `Serializable`, `Repeatable Read`, `Read Commited` and `Read Uncommited`.
+The strongest isolation is `Serializable` where transaction are **not runned in parallel**.
+As you may have guessed, it is also the slowest. **Weaker isolation level are trading speed against anomalies** that can be sum-up like this:

 | Isolation level 	| [dirty reads](https://en.wikipedia.org/wiki/Isolation_(database_systems)#Dirty_reads) | [Non-repeatable reads](https://en.wikipedia.org/wiki/Isolation_%28database_systems%29#Non-repeatable_reads) 	| [Non-repeatable reads](https://en.wikipedia.org/wiki/Isolation_%28database_systems%29#Non-repeatable_reads) 	| Performance 	|
 |-----------------	|-----------	|--------------------	|--------------	|-------------	|